Agent Identity & Registration

 Thrum resolves agent identity using a priority chain:

-1. THRUM_NAME env var → selects identity file [Highest priority]
+1. THRUM_NAME env var → load {name}.json directly [Highest priority]

 ↓